autowarefoundation/autoware.universe/localization/ndt_scan_matcher/README.md

 ### Abstract

-This is a function that uses de-grounded LiDAR scan estimate scan matching score.This score can more accurately reflect the current localization performance.
+This is a function that uses de-grounded LiDAR scan to estimate the scan matching score.
+This score can reflect the current localization performance more accurately.
 [related issue](https://github.com/autowarefoundation/autoware.universe/issues/2044).

 ### Parameters